 It’s hard to make any headway with your stuff if there’s no spark inside to get going!
 If you know you have a clutter problem but you can’t seem to make headway, then start reading.
 Read blogs and books about decluttering and simple living.
 The atmosphere will rub off on you!
-Some of my favourite sources of inspiration are the blogs Small Notebook and Slow Your Home.
+Some of my favourite sources of inspiration are the blogs Small Notebook (no longer active) and Slow Your Home.
 And of course, you can always pick up a copy of my own book, Your Simple Home Handbook!

 2. Change your mindset

 If you want to get past surface clutter and do a deep purge, you need to adopt a radical mindset towards decluttering.
 Don’t make the same mistake I did and think that sorting through a box and pulling out a handful of items to give away counts as decluttering!
 When you simplify your home, be prepared to examine every item you own, carefully weighing its value and deciding it it’s really, truly useful or beautiful to you.

 3. Map out what you want to declutter

 Get very specific about what spaces in your home you need to declutter.
 Get a pen and paper and literally walk around your house and divide your home into zones.
 Depending on how much stuff is in one room, you might need to break it down into separate zones.
 (Instead of “living room” put entertainment center, bookshelves, piano area, etc. Instead of “kitchen” write counters, cabinets, drawers, etc.) Put the list on your wall or tuck it inside your planner and check off each zone as you simplify.